 3. First Fermentation

-Cover the jar with a dry & breathable cloth and secure it with a rubber band.
 Place the jar in a warm and dark location for the 1st fermentation.
-Depending on the temperature and on the size of your fermentation vessel - the fermentation time can take from 2 to 7 days.
+Depending on the temperature and on the size of your fermentation vessel - the fermentation time can take from 2 to 10 days.
 During this time, the scoby / tea mushroom will ferment the tea, producing a slightly acidic and flavorful drink.
+You will also see a SCOBY mat (tea mushroom) form on top of the liquid.
+If stirred or moved - it will sink.

 Note: to accelerate fermentation you can stir the liquid to activate the yeasts which tend to sink to the bottom of the jars.
 However, if you aim for a smooth and aesthetical scoby - do not stir the liquid and make sure it stays still during the fermentation.

-4. Tasting and Mixing During Fermentation (Optional Second Fermentation)
+4. Tasting and Mixing During

 You can taste the drink at any point of the fermentation.